K-Senthil-Shunmugam/CluckCare/README.md

 The app is hosted on render cloud with the help of a docker image for you to try it out.

+If the website is not responding immediately please give it a few minutes since the container instances will scale down to zero after a period of in activity.

 # Run the Web App in a docker container
    - Just pull the following Docker image from Docker Hub